kayahr/wastelib/README.md

 Build
 -----

 To build the project simply run `npm install`.
-This downloads the dependencies and then transpiles the typescript sources in the `src` directory to JavaScript in the `lib` directory.
+This downloads the dependencies and then compiles the typescript sources in the `src` directory to JavaScript in the `lib` directory.